w5xd/PacketRainGauge/README.md

 </ol>

-When assembling the two enclosure halves together (Body001 and Body002) with the PCB in between as a sandwich, it is possible to squeeze them tightly enough to permanently actuate the RESET switch built into the Sparkfun Arduino Pro Mini.
-Don't squeeze that tightly!
+When assembling the two enclosure halves together (Body001 and Body002) with the PCB in between as a sandwich, shoud not be possible to squeeze them tightly enough to permanently actuate the RESET switch built into the Sparkfun Arduino Pro Mini.
+But check it.
 It won't telemeter and it will run down the battery in about 24 hours.

 <h3 id="MAGNET_ORIENTATION">Magnet Orientation</h3>